Posted April 30, 2019

 A presentation is a presentation, right?

 Not quite.
+There are many different types of presentations.
 In fact, presentations in different settings can vary dramatically, and the boardroom presentation exemplifies this fact – almost no other presentation format or scenario will match the requirements of an appearance before an organization’s executives or Board of Directors.

 Presentations can have all kinds of audiences, of course.
 One presentation might mean sharing information with industry peers at a conference; another might involve speaking to colleagues at a private in-house event.
 Or presenters might be making sales calls to prospective customers or educating existing customers on the use of a product or service.